aqlaboratory/openfold/README.md

 ```

 where `input.fasta` is a FASTA file containing one or more query sequences.
 To
-generate an input FASTA from a directory of mmCIF files, we provide
+generate an input FASTA from a directory of mmCIF and/or ProteinNet .core
-`scripts/mmcif_dir_to_fasta.py`.
+files, we provide `scripts/data_dir_to_fasta.py`.

 Next, generate a cache of certain datapoints in the mmCIF files: